GoogleChrome/kino/src/api/html/03-using-webvtt.md

 ### WebVTT file structure

-You can create a `.vtt` manually just by following the [Web Video Text Tracks specification](https://w3c.github.io/webvtt/).
-Take a look at what the basic timings format looks like.
+The WebVTT format is simple.
+You can even create basic text track file manually.
+Just add your text data along with timings.

 ```
 WEBVTT